 - Movie: "Roman Holiday"

-Playing Princess Ann in “Roman Holiday” skyrocketed Audrey Hepburn’s career, and her angelic beauty and classic style cemented her in culture for eternity.
+Playing Princess Ann in "Roman Holiday" skyrocketed Audrey Hepburn's career, and her angelic beauty and classic style cemented her in culture for eternity.
 The movie was filmed in Italy, which added to its romantic resonance.
-It’s hard to believe with her exceptional body of work—and dozens of other performance awards—that this is her only Oscar win.
+Even with her exceptional body of work—and dozens of other performance awards—this is her only Oscar win.
 A woman of integrity, she worked tirelessly on behalf of UNICEF and was awarded the Jean Hersholt Humanitarian Award by the Academy Awards shortly before her death.

 1954: Grace Kelly